STANDARD TERMS AND CONDITIONS FOR RESIDENTIAL ELECTRICITY CONTRACT

 7.6 U-Save rebates

-U-Save rebates is part of the GST Voucher scheme introduced by the Singapore Government for eligible residential consumers to offset their utilities bills.
+U-Save rebates are part of the GST Voucher scheme introduced by the Singapore Government for eligible residential consumers to offset their utilities bills.
 If you are eligible for U-Save rebates, we will reflect the remaining U-Save rebate amount for offsetting your electricity charges according to the rebate amount provided by SP Group.

 If you notice any discrepancies in the U-Save rebate reflected in our bill to you, please email us with a copy of your SP Group bill reflecting the U-Save rebate amount, and we will seek clarification on the discrepancy with SP Group.
 We will revert to you as soon as we receive a reply from them.